jandelgado/jled/README.md

 ## Unit tests

-Jled comes with an exhaustive host based unit test suite.
+JLed comes with an exhaustive host based unit test suite.
 Info on how to run the host based provided unit tests [is provided here](test/README.md).

 ## Contributing